Chet Atkins: Performer and producer

-At the end of March 1959, Porter took over as chief engineer at RCA's Nashville studio, in the space eventually known as Studio B after the facility expanded with a second studio in 1960.
+At the end of March 1959, Porter took over as chief engineer at what was at the time RCA Victor's only Nashville studio, in the space that would become known as Studio B after the opening of a second studio in 1965.
 (At the time, RCA's sole Nashville studio had no letter designation.)
-Porter soon helped Atkins get a better reverberation sound from the studio's German effects device, an EMT plate reverb.
+Porter soon helped Atkins get a better reverberation sound from the studio's German effects device, an EMT 140 plate reverb.
 With his golden ear, Porter found the studio's acoustics to be problematic, and he devised a set of acoustic baffles to hang from the ceiling, then selected positions for microphones based on resonant room modes.
 The sound of the recordings improved significantly, and the studio achieved a string of successes.
 The Nashville sound became more dynamic.
 In later years, when Bradley asked how he achieved his sound, Atkins told him "it was Porter."
 Porter described Atkins as respectful of musicians when recording—if someone was out of tune, he would not single that person out by name.
 Instead, he would say something like, "we got a little tuning problem ...
 Everybody check and see what's going on."
 If that did not work, Atkins would instruct Porter to turn the offending player down in the mix.
 When Porter left RCA in late-1964, Atkins said, "the sound was never the same, never as great."

 Atkins's trademark "Atkins style" of playing uses the thumb and first two or sometimes three fingers of the right hand.
 He developed this style from listening to Merle Travis, occasionally on a primitive radio.
 He was sure no one could play that articulately with just the thumb and index finger (which was exactly how Travis played), and he assumed it required the thumb and two fingers—and that was the style he pioneered and mastered.

 He enjoyed jamming with fellow studio musicians, and they were asked to perform at the Newport Jazz Festival in 1960.
 That performance was cancelled because of rioting, but a live recording of the group (After the Riot at Newport) was released.
 Atkins performed by invitation at the White House for every U.S. president from John F. Kennedy through to George H. W. Bush.
 Atkins was a member of the Million Dollar Band during the 1980s.
 He is also well known for his song "Yankee Doodle Dixie", in which he played "Yankee Doodle" and "Dixie" simultaneously, on the same guitar.